masakiokmt/Logic-Pro-Projects/README.md

-If the Sampler instrument is pointing towards some samples not present on your machine, load your own sample into the zones missing the samples.
+If the Sampler instrument is pointing towards some samples not present on your machine, load your own sample into the file-depriveed zones.

-Sorry about that.
+Sorry about the trouble.
 I often use the samples stored in custom locations on my machine.